Levothyroxine and Calcium: Can You Take Them Together?

 The science behind it

-The interaction between levothyroxine and calcium is supported by clinical studies and by a plausible chemical mechanism.
-Levothyroxine is absorbed mainly in the small intestine.
-Calcium can form an insoluble complex with levothyroxine in the gastrointestinal tract, reducing the amount available for absorption.
+The interaction is supported by human pharmacokinetic data and a plausible chemical mechanism.
+Levothyroxine is absorbed mainly in the small intestine, and calcium can bind it in the gastrointestinal tract, reducing the amount available for uptake.

 Frequently Asked Questions